crow-rojas/command_deck/README.md

 # Command Deck

+Convenient, unobstrustive, dev-oriented Rails engine that allows you to run custom action and quick admin taskss through a floating panel without the need for opening Rails console.

+You define panels/tabs/actions with a minimal DSL.
+Each action can declare a few parameters (text, boolean, number, selector), run Ruby code, and return a JSON-ish result shown in the UI.

 ![Demo](public/img/demo.gif)

-Command Deck is a tiny, dev-only Rails engine that gives you a floating panel to run custom actions and quick admin tasks without opening Rails console.

-You define panels/tabs/actions in a minimal DSL.
-Each action can declare a few params (text, boolean, number, selector), run Ruby code, and return a JSON-ish result shown in the UI.

 ## Installation